harshkathrotiya/web_dev/readme.md

 #web development

-this repositery for web development.
+this repositery is for practiced webdevelopment projects.